vamtrok/ParrotOS-on-WSL2/Instructions.md

 >sudo ./parrot-install.sh

-I chose 1 to let it install the core (there were a few packages missed but you can ignore them for now)
+I chose 1 to let it install the core (there were a few packages missed but you can ignore them for now) This adds an entry we can edit to get the parrot deb

-Change the deb mirror to a more current one
-'deb https://mirror.wdc1.us.leaseweb.net/parrot rolling main contrib non-free`
+Change the deb mirror to a more current one edit the /etc/apt/sources.list.d/* remove the current deb and replace with the following 'deb https://mirror.wdc1.us.leaseweb.net/parrot rolling main contrib non-free`

 ?Parrot install again?